injinj/desh/README.md

+# Readme for desh

+## desh

+This is an experimental shell that I use.
+It is a forked version of the es job control branch, described below.
+I changed the the name to desh to because it is currently has shell features which are not compatible with es.

+The main thing that is changed between desh and es is that the readline library is no longer used.
+Another command line editor called linecook is used instead.
+The linecook interface with the user has similarities with readline, but it is not api compatible with it.

+The linecook library is the primary reason desh exists.
+I am using desh to test and advance features in linecook.
+The major reason that I chose this particular branch of this code base is because it has job control, which means that ctrl-z will suspend the currently executing job.

+Other differences:

+1. Added :gt, :lt, :ge, :ge, :eq, :ne operators, %cmp primative.
+These operate numerically if both args are numbers and lexically if not (from XS).

+2. Added %sum, %diff, %mul, %div, %pow, %neg, %log, %log10, %floor, %round,
+   %isinf, %isnan primitives, which operate on lists of numbers.

+3. Added libdecnumber for the math behind the above numbers.
+It is a IEEE 754-2008 library forked from gcc (IBM and Intel authored).
+The 128 bit decimal math parts are used here, which gives about 34 decimal places and remembers the precision of values.
+There is never ambiguity of numeric conversions since the binary representation is equivalent to decimal strings, which humans like to use.

+Be sure to visit these pages:

+1. [es](https://wryun.github.io/es-shell/) -- this is the home page for es, it describes the lineage and links to several academic papers.

+2. [XS](https://github.com/TieDyedDevil/XS) -- this is the fork of es which incorporates the Boehm garbage collector.
+The GC parts of es is one of the major pieces of it's architecture.

+## es 0.9

 This is the README file for es, version 0.9-beta1

 I include the original README file below.
 See the CHANGES file for